I am forced to skip Lebanon and Iran because of the Israeli passport stamp problem

 - If you are doing a Middle Eastern trip, make Israel your last country.
 The reason why Israel is the first country I went to is because of my friend’s wedding and the Press Trip with Vibe Israel.

-- Fact: You can enter Israel even if you have stamps from Lebanon, Iran, Dubai or all of the Middle East.
+- Fact: You can enter Israel even if you have stamps from Lebanon, Iran, Dubai, or all of the Middle East.
 There is always a massive interview but it’s no big deal.
 Just answer the questions and you will be fine.
 I came from Dubai when I entered Israel, hence the long interview.

 - Israel is bordering Egypt and Jordan.
-If you don’t have control over your route, ask to be stamped in a separate paper in Israel, Jordan and Egypt.
+If you don’t have control over your route, ask to be stamped in a separate paper in Israel, Jordan, and Egypt.
 This way, you will not have proof that you entered these 2 countries from Israel.

 Did you know?
 One of my obsessions and greatest dreams is to be fluent in Farsi.
 Photo: Iran Travel Center

-I am quite sad that I don’t get fulfil the dream of visiting Lebanon and Iran.
+I am quite sad that I don’t get fulfill the dream of visiting Lebanon and Iran.
 I really really really want to see these two countries.
 I want to write good things about them but I guess, now is not the time for me to visit.
 I also thought about this: something good is about to come.
-Maybe the Universe is directing me to a different direction.
+Maybe the Universe is directing me in a different direction.
 This is what I want to believe in every time I feel sad about the situation.

 But it doesn’t stop me from having a big heart for everyone, for anyone.
-I may have always been the guinea pig for these types of travels but I will keep on sharing my experiences to all of you. 🙂
+I may have always been the guinea pig for these types of travels but I will keep on sharing my experiences with all of you. 🙂